viega/applied_crypto_2022_spring/ps1/README.md

 Now, add 0x20 (32) to each byte: `[0x68, 0x65, 0x6c, 0x6c, 0x6f]`

-If you treat this as a UTF-8 encoded string, it would now read "HELLO".
+If you treat this as a UTF-8 encoded string, it would now read "HELLO" (it started off as "hello").

 Now, add 0x00 to the first byte, 0x01 to the second, 0x02 to the 3rd, 0x04 to the fourth, and 0x05 to the fifth.
 You'd now have: `[0x68,